 There is a lot of value in retaining customers.
-Which is why enterprises dedicate so much energy and resources to keep their existing customers, along with acquiring new ones.
-Organisations that fail to recognise the importance of customer retention pay a hefty price in terms of lost revenue and profit margins.
-Studies of SaaS companies have shown that amongst the levers of acquisition, retention, and monetisation, acquisition has the lowest growth rate.
-The study also found that monetisation and retention have a higher impact on revenue than acquisition.
+This is why enterprises dedicate so much energy and resources to keep their existing customers, along with acquiring new ones.
+Organizations that fail to recognize the importance of customer retention pay a hefty price in terms of lost revenue and profit margins.
+Studies of SaaS companies have shown that amongst the levers of acquisition, retention, and monetization, the acquisition has the lowest growth rate.
+The study also found that monetization and retention have a higher impact on revenue than acquisition.
 Econsultancy reports that 82% of all companies they surveyed agreed that customer retention cost significantly less to execute than customer acquisition.

-Customer retention is extremely important for ROI, customer loyalty and the overall business growth.
-It truly pays to foster long term relationships and trust with your existing customers.
+Customer retention is extremely important for ROI, customer loyalty, and overall business growth.
+It truly pays to foster long-term relationships and trust with your existing customers.
 Retained customers are known to gain value over time.
 According to an Annex Cloud report, a customer tends to spend 67% more by their third year of buying from a business, than their first six months.

 What is customer retention?